 2. Invite a few friends.
 If your child wants to have a few close pals over for some celebrating in addition to (or instead of) a classroom celebration, arrange a small playdate/mini party.
 Ask him to limit the number of kids to a small group—say four or five friends—and take everyone out to a movie and pizza.

 3. Design and create your own birthday invitations for the party.
 Making a personalized birthday invitation is a fun opportunity for your child to express her creativity and is a great way to save money.

 4. Make your own decorations.
 There's nothing as wonderful as kids' art to use as decoration at birthday parties.
 Help your child cut some construction paper into interesting shapes.
 Get some glitter and glue and make drawings to post around to accent crepe paper and balloons.
-Make origami cranes and flowers out of colorful paper (it’s not as hard as it looks!)
-And follow my easy step-by-step instructions to create easy and gorgeous DIY paper starbursts with kids.
-Kids love to create things and hang up their work--take advantage of this, and let them be proud of how much they can contribute to their own party!
+Make origami cranes and flowers out of colorful paper (it’s not as hard as it looks).
+Kids love to create things and hang up their work--take advantage of this, and let them be proud of how much they can contribute to their own party.

 6. Get creative with food.
 Sure, there's the old standard birthday party food—pizza.
 But if you wanna offer some other choices without spending a lot, consider cutting turkey and cheese sandwiches into fun shapes with cookie cutters.
 You can also set up a cookie-decorating station.
 And some yummy and healthy snacks, like healthy after-school snacks, are a must.